 Does the Rise of DevOps Means the Fall of Engineering Productivity?

-By Kobi Samboursky, Founder and Managing Partner, Glilot Capital Partners
+By Kobi Samboursky, Founding Managing Partner, Glilot Capital Partners

 Practical advice from top tech leaders like Buzzfeed CTO, Peter Wang, Instagram VP Engineering, Maria Zhang, and Sisense SVP Engineering, Leon Gendler.